charliebratches/Natural-Selection-Simulator/README.md

 Each time an offspring is produced, a random mutation occurs to one of their 3 traits - size, speed, & sense.

 Over time, speciation occurs in this simulation - meaning that visually & genetically distinct groups form that cannot inter-breed.

-This was just a fun weekend project - some day I would love to come back to it and expand the complexity of the simulation!

 Traits: